Martyrs of Turon

 The Martyrs of Turón is the name given by the Catholic Church to a group of eight members of the De La Salle Brothers, a Catholic religious-teaching congregation, and one Passionist priest who were executed by insurrectionists in Turón in Asturias, Spain in October 1934.
 The Martyrs of Turón were killed by far-left rebels for their religious activities during the Asturian miners' strike of 1934 of the Revolution of 1934.
 They were canonized in 1999 by Pope John Paul II.

 Background

 In 1934, the coal-mining town of Turón in Asturias was the centre of anti-government and anti-clerical hostility in the years prior to the outbreak of the Spanish Civil War.
 Eight members of the Institute of the Brothers of the Christian Schools (commonly known as De La Salle Brothers) were involved in an educational mission in Turón, living in a community there and teaching in the church school Nuestra Señora de Covadonga.
-The Second Spanish Republic, which had been established in 1931, was fundamentally anti-Catholic having passed a number of anti-religious laws and the Spanish Constitution of 1931.
-Anti-Catholic violence was tolerated and tacitly endorsed by the Republican government.
-The Brothers were known to defy the ban on teaching religion and were openly escorting their students to Sunday Mass.
+The Second Spanish Republic was founded in 1931, and its constitution prohibited religious orders from engaging in education.
+The Brothers, however, were known to defy the ban on teaching religion and were openly escorting their students to Sunday Mass.